Home Research Experience Education Theory Schedule

 Seventh International Summer School and Symposium on Humour and Laughter, University of Aberdeen (Scotland), July 9-14, 2007.

-Faculty Development Workshops here at Long Island University under Judith Kirchhoff, Jason Zhu and Aaron Lieberman.
+Faculty Development Workshops at Long Island University under Judith Kirchhoff, Jason Zhu, and Aaron Lieberman.

 The Art and Craft of Discussion Leadership at Harvard University at the end of April 2004.

-Studied under award-winning teachers Ronald J. Burke and Christine Oliver (editor of Administrative Sciences Quarterly) and organizational scholar Gareth Morgan at York University.
+Studied under award-winning teachers Ronald J. Burke and Christine Oliver (former editor of Administrative Sciences Quarterly) and organizational scholar Gareth Morgan (Images of Organization) at York University.

 During 1997, completed a graduate course in University Teaching and Learning at York University.
 In that context, participated in videotaped teaching and feedback sessions, teleconferencing seminars, and multicultural sensitivity training.

 In 1995, attended the 15th Annual Conference on Critical Thinking at Sonoma University near Santa Rosa, California.
-Also spent two additional days there studying the Socratic method under Richard Paul.
+Spent two additional days there studying the Socratic method under Richard Paul.
 After the conference, offered in-service seminars at the Toronto campus of DeVry University.
-Faculty members were inspired to redesign the student orientation course (STOR 115) to include a critical thinking component, and to adopt a textbook I recommended.
+Faculty members were inspired to redesign the student orientation course (STOR 115) to include a critical thinking component, and to adopt the textbook I recommended.

 Qualitative Methods